-• Spend Time with Your Child: Plan to spend at least five to 15 minutes with your child doing a preferred activity every day.
+- Spend time with your child: Plan to spend at least five to 15 minutes with your child doing a preferred activity every day.
 Minimize instructions during this time.
-Let your child lead the play.

-- Set Limits: Explain what the behaviour expectations are before activities begin and what the consequences will be depending on the outcome.
-Be sure to follow through with the stated consequence (e.g. "In five more minutes it's time to go.
+Let your child lead the play (Alamos et al., 2018). - Set limits: Explain what the behaviour expectations are before activities begin and what the consequences will be depending on the outcome.
+Be sure to follow through with the stated consequence (e.g., "In five more minutes it's time to go.
 If you come when I call you, you can watch a TV show.
-If you don't, there will be no TV show."). - Offer Choices: This allows you to give your child a sense of control over their environment while making sure that they stay within the limits you set.
+If you don't, there will be no TV show."; Child Mind Institute, 2023). - Offer choices: This allows you to give your child a sense of control over their environment while making sure that they stay within the limits you set.
 For example, "Do you want to leave the park in 10 minutes or 12 minutes?" or "Do you want to wear the blue shirt or the purple shirt?"
+(Mayo Clinic Staff, 2022).